Defending to stop the opposition's attack

 Our video is a tool for planning, showing how other teachers might teach the lesson, offering helpful tips, modelled explanations and inspiration for your own delivery in the classroom.

-Explore more key stage 2 physical education lessons from the Invasion games: maintaining possession and stopping an attack through basketball unit, dive into the full secondary physical education curriculum, or learn more about lesson planning.
+Explore more key stage 2 physical education lessons from the Invasion games: maintaining possession and stopping an attack through basketball unit, dive into the full primary physical education curriculum, or learn more about lesson planning.